 Please note that mobility scooters are not permitted on our buses.
 Please check our Policy Document section for Accessibility FAQs and our Accessibility Review.

-If you need extra help to make your journey, the SEStran Thistle Assistance Card is available to assist anyone who has difficulty using public transport because of age, disability or illness.
-It’s free and available at our Travelshops and Park & Ride sites, as well as other outlets across South East Scotland, including: local authorities, bus operators, GP surgeries and health centres.
-Find out more here.
+If you need extra help to make your journey, the Thistle Assistance Card is available to assist anyone who has difficulty using public transport because of age, disability or illness.
+To find out more about this free scheme visit www.thistleassistance.com

 For more information, please read our Conditions of Carriage.